-A second aspect of this study addresses the coagulation behaviour of the four metals NPs with larger (~100 nm) TiO2 NPs, which isare also challenging to characterise and to quantify.
+A second aspect of this study addresses the coagulation behaviour of the four metals NPs with larger (~ 1200 nm) TiO2 NPs, which is also challenging to characterise and to quantify.
 Electron microscopy allows for counting of metal NPs coating the larger TiO2 particles but such conventional methods often suffer from poor counting statistics and therefore major uncertainties.
-In this study we investigated the size distribution of four SDG generated metal NPs (Au, Pt, Cu and Ni) and their coagulation characteristics with larger TiO2 particles.
-A detailed qualitative description of NP-morphologies was conducted utilizing parameters such as primary particle size and the fractal dimension D1 using high resolution transmission electron microscopy (TEM).
 We address the difficulty of estimating NP coating processes and present a method to estimate average coating efficiencies by quantifying the number concentrations of metals NPs which did not coagulate with TiO2 particles and compare these numbers with NPs in TEM analyses when no TiO2 particles are present.
 We illustrate that electron microscopy is well suited to characterise quantitatively coating processes of metal NPs on larger TiO2 particles.
-Such thorough characterisations are important for a fundamental understanding of spark ablation generated NPs and their
+Such thorough characterisations are important for a fundamental understanding of spark ablation generated NPs and their chemical or physical properties.